joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

   * containsBusinessSpesificinformation `True or false: Are there metadata in the archive which is business-specific?`
   * containsDocumentsScheduledForDisposal `True or False: Are there documents in the archive which is scheduled for disposal?`
   * containsDocumentsWhichIsDisposed `True or False: Are there documents in the archive which is disposed?`
+  * standards
+    * referencedStandard `Reference to standard used to understand how to locate, read and understand the information.`

 ![Location](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/master/usage/aspirations/umls/uml-location.puml)